mossicrue/kup/README.md

 [mossicrue@bastion]$ oc apply -f kup-install.yaml
 ```

-It will create all the objects needed for Kup in its project called kup-backup.
+It will create all the objects needed for Kup in the `kup-backup` project/namespace.